Generic Name: daptomycin (DAP to my sin)

 How should I use Cubicin?

 Cubicin is injected into a vein through an IV.
 You may be shown how to use an IV at home.
-Do not self-inject this medicine if you do not understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.
+Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.

 Use Cubicin for the full prescribed length of time.
 Some infections must be treated for up to 6 weeks.
 Your symptoms may improve before the infection is completely cleared.
 Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
 Cubicin will not treat a viral infection such as the flu or a common cold.